 - Facilitating Impactful Reflection (PDF) explores the DEAL model of reflection and how mentors can encourage mentees to reflect on their learning.

 - Group Facilitation (EFFECT formula) (PDF) outlines the EFFECT formula as a tool for facilitating group learning.

-- Re-engaging with Mentees (PDF) is a guide for revitalizing the partnership after a period of absence.
+- Re-engaging Mentees (PDF) is a guide for revitalizing the partnership after a period of absence.
 This activity can be used as a starting point for re-connecting mentors and mentees.

 - Coming to closure